 If you’re desperate for some nice maternity clothes, despite knowing they’re not in your budget, it might be time to hit the App Store.
 Apps like Poshmark and Mercari have whole maternity sections where you can score second-hand clothes that are often higher-end brands and often in “like new” condition.
 What more could a thrifty, soon-to-be-mama fashionista ask for?

 Sometimes you just need to get out and about and browse the rack.
 Most thrift or consignment stores should have a maternity section.
 Though, it could be a very limited selection in certain areas of your town.

 6. Hit All Clearance Sections

 That $3 clearance maternity tank might seem like a crazy purchase in November.
 But if you layer it under the $10 clearance oversize cardigan from the early fall line, you’ll be a little warmer.
 Add on the coat you bought two sizes too big, too, and you’ll be fine for a little while longer.
 You can save the most money on maternity clothes by not actually wearing “maternity clothes.

 7. Clothes Sharing Services

-Services like Rent The Runway, Infinitely Loft, and other major retailers like Bloomingdales all offer subscription rental services for all things fashion.
+Companies like Rent The Runway, Infinitely Loft, and other major retailers like Bloomingdales all offer subscription rental services for all things fashion.
 That includes maternity fashion.
 For a monthly payment, you can rent a set number of items at a time, and if you learn how to game the system, you can rent thousands of dollars worth of clothes in any given month.
-This is great for every day but also special items like maternity winter coats, maternity gowns, or other items you will only use for a short period of time.
+This is great for every day but also special items like maternity winter coats, maternity gowns, or other items you will only use for a short period of time or just once.

 It’s best to buy a number of maternity basics like leggings and tanks, but maternity office wear you will only use for four months and maybe never again?
 Rent, baby, rent.